-The best way to tell if your chicken is done is to take its temperature using a digital meat thermometer.
-Digital thermometers take the temperature reading at the tip of the thermometer probe so they work well for both thick and thin foods.
+The best way to tell if your chicken is done is to determine the internal temperature using a digital meat thermometer.
+Digital thermometers measure the temperature reading at the tip of the thermometer probe, so they work well for both thick and thin cuts of chicken.

 Let your chicken rest after you take it out of the oven or off the grill.
-Loosely cover the chicken with foil and let it sit at room temperature so the juices can settle back into the meat.
-Boneless chicken pieces need about 5 minutes, bone in pieces 7-10 minutes, and whole birds about 15-20 minutes.
-Your chicken will be juicy, tender and delicious, and your family will thank you.
+Loosely cover the chicken with foil and let it sit at room temperature, so the juices can settle back into the meat.